TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.23.md

 ---

-These also are [sayings] of the wise.
-To have respect of persons in judgment is not good.
+These also are sayings of the wise.
+To show partiality in judgment is not good.